troyhill/fireHydro/docs/README.md

 &nbsp;

-* 'High risk' areas meet criteria for water depth specific to each vegetation fuel categories (categorization and criteria were based on the professional judgement of Everglades National Park's Fire Cache).
+* **High risk** areas meet criteria for water depth specific to each vegetation fuel categories (categorization and criteria were based on the professional judgement of Everglades National Park's Fire Cache).
 The table below shows water depths below which a given fuel category would experience high risk of fire spread.

 | Vegetation | Fuel category  | Water depth threshold (ft)  |
 | ------------- | ------------- |-----:|